notealoud/bbbdg/src/site/notes/Books Beans Boots/obsidian.md

 ## obsidian

 Obsidian changed everything for me.
 It took me on a journey of transformation that I still can't quite believe.
+I am rather [[Books Beans Boots/obsessed|obsessed]] with Obsidian!

 Note taking was something I did throughout my life.
 Notes that never really went anywhere.
 Obsidian made my notes useful.
 It showed me the connections between ideas and joined the dots.
 It led me down a path called [[Books Beans Boots/pkm|PKM]] and Second Brain.
 It lit a fire beneath me that has never gone out.